survivejs/react-book/manuscript/09_linting_in_webpack.md

 ![ESLint](images/eslint.png)

 [ESLint](http://eslint.org/) is a recent linting solution for JavaScript.
 It builds on top of ideas presented by JSLint and JSHint.
 Most importantly it allows you to develop custom rules.
-As a result a nice set of rules have been developed for React in form of [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react).
+As a result, a nice set of rules have been developed for React in form of [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react).

 ### Connecting ESlint with `package.json`